SteveVanOpstal/angular-interceptors/README.md

 @NgModule({
   imports: [
-    CacheInterceptorModule.forRoot(5 * 1000) // Max age in milliseconds.
-In this case 5 seconds.
+    CacheInterceptorModule.forRoot(3 * 1000) // Max age in milliseconds.
+In this case 3 seconds.
+Defaults to 5 seconds.
   ]
 })
 ```